justintlaw/justintlaw/README.md

-## Graduating April 2023

 ## Hello! 😄

 Thanks for visting my github!
-I am a passionate Software Developer and a Master of Information Systems Management graduate from Brigham Young University.
+I am a passionate Software Developer and a Master of Information Systems graduate from Brigham Young University.

 ### What interests me?
 I love developing scalable Full Stack projects using cloud computing services such as Amazon Web Services (see content under "Dreamjob" for more).
 I am always excited to learn new technologies and utilize them to solve problems.
 I work hard to fully understand the topics I am tackling, rather than just doing enough to get by.